People-Pleasing & Boundary Therapy for Women

 That’s me!

-People-pleasing isn’t kindness — it’s self-protection.
+People-pleasing isn’t kindness.
+It’s self-protection.

 How therapy can help with people-pleasing and boundaries